material-components/material-components-android/docs/components/Menu.md

 </style>
 ```

-or using the style in the layout (affects only this menu):
+or use the style in the layout, which affects only this menu:

 ```xml
 <com.google.android.material.textfield.TextInputLayout